 Original Research Article

-Evaluation of Occurrence and Antibiotic Resistance Patterns of Klebsiella pneumonia from urine of students in tertiary institution
+Evaluation of Occurrence and Antibiotic Resistance Patterns of Klebsiella pneumoniae from urine of students in a tertiary institution

 ABSTRACT

 Klebsiella pneumoniae is a common bacterium responsible for many cases of urinary tract infections (UTIs).
 The growing resistance of this organism to various antibiotics is reducing the number of effective treatment choices.
-The aim of this study is to ascertain the occurrence and antibiotic resistance patterns of Klebsiella pneumoniae isolated from urine of students of Applied Microbiology, Enugu State University of Science and Technology.
+The aim of this study is to ascertain the occurrence and antibiotic resistance patterns of Klebsiella pneumoniae isolated from urine of students in a tertiary institution..
 A total of 67 urine samples were collected aseptically from apparently heathy students.
 A loopful of each urine sample was inoculated on MacConkey agar for a significant bacterial growth.
 The isolates were identified using standard microbiological procedures.
 Results showed mean bacterial load of 1.7×104 cfu/ml from males and 2.1×104 cfu/ml from females.
-Out of 67 urine samples collected from students, 17 (25.37%) yielded positive growth of Klebsiella pneumoniae.
+Out of 67 urine samples collected, 17 (25.37%) yielded positive growth of Klebsiella pneumoniae.
 The male students had 6 (18.75%) from 32 urine samples while female students had 11 (31.43%) from 35 urine samples.
-There was no significant difference (p˃0.05) in the prevalence rates among the males and females.
-Test organism had varying degrees of resistance on the antibiotics used.
-Klebsiella pneumoniae from males had resistance to the following antibiotics: amoxacillin at 83.3%; streptomycin and ofloxacin at 50% respectively; cotrimoxazole, augmentin and pefloxacin at 66.67% respectively; gentamycin at 83.3% while Klebsiella pneumoniae from females had resistance on amoxacillin at 81.82%; streptomycin at 54.53%; sparfloxacin at 72.73%; ciprofloxacin at 63.64%.
-Generally, the females had more resistance to the antibiotics than the males.
+There was no significant difference (p˃0.05) in the prevalence rates among the male and female students.
+Isolated organisms had varying degrees of resistance on the antibiotics used.
+Klebsiella pneumoniae from males had resistance to the following antibiotics: amoxicillin at 83.3%; streptomycin and ofloxacin at 50%, respectively; cotrimoxazole, augmentin and pefloxacin at 66.67%, respectively; gentamycin at 83.3% while Klebsiella pneumoniae from females had resistance on amoxicillin at 81.82%; streptomycin at 54.53%; sparfloxacin at 72.73%; ciprofloxacin at 63.64%.
+Generally, the isolates from females had more resistance to the antibiotics than the males.
 Multidrug resistance (MDR) index ranged from 0.1 to 0.5 for males and 0.2 to 0.9 for females.
-The high prevalence of Klebsiella pneumoniae and MDR index among the students in this study was a threat to their health and indicative of poor personal hygiene.
+The high prevalence of Klebsiella pneumoniae and MDR index among the students in the study was a threat to their health and indicative of poor personal hygiene.
 Therefore, public enlightenment programmes should be carried out to educate them on the prevention of urinary tract infections.

 Key Words: Antimicrobial resistance, Multiple antibiotic resistant index, Urine, Urinary tract infections (UTIs), Klebsiella pneumoniae